Unitech/pm2/README.md

 ```
 Note that if you execute `pm2 start node-app-2` again, it will spawn an additional instance node-app-2.

 - **cwd:** your JSON declaration does not need to reside with your script.
-If you wished to maintain the JSON(s) in a location other than your script (say, `/etc/pm2/conf.d/node-app.json`) you will need to use the cwd feature.
+If you wish to maintain the JSON(s) in a location other than your script (say, `/etc/pm2/conf.d/node-app.json`) you will need to use the cwd feature.
 (Note, this is especially helpful for capistrano style directory structures that use symlinks.)
 Files can be either relative to the cwd directory, or absolute (example below.)

 - The following are valid options for JSON app declarations:
 ```